gidden/cyclopts/docs/theory/f_th_reactor_request.rst

 Parameter Summary
 -----------------

-All of the parameters that can be set for this species are listed below:
+All of the parameters that can be set in a run control for this species are listed below:

 .. table:: Structured Request Species Parameters